dragosu/jquery-aciTree/README.md

-- the use of a callback function so you can customize the content of each item (by default a text value is set - the item name; by using this callback you can add additional items - such as: a form element of type checkbox, etc).
+- the use of a callback function so you can customize the content of each item (by default a text value is set - the item name; by using this callback you can add additional elements - such as: a form element of type checkbox, etc).

 Simple usage: